tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 ### 4.3.
 Supported Audio Codecs

-The `MediaCapabilities` module **MUST** have an `audioCodecs` method that returns an array of `Media.AudioCodec` values describing the audio codecs commonly supported across all relevant peripherals in the user's AV chain.
+The `MediaCapabilities` module **MUST** have an `audioCodecs` method that returns an array of `Media.AudioCodec` values describing the audio codecs supported by the current audio decoding device.

+This method's response is dictated by the currently selected audio output mode and the device responsible for decoding the audio stream.

+If the device is currently in `passthrough` audio mode, audio codecs supported by the audio sink **MUST** be returned.

+If the device is not in `passthrough` audio mode, audio codecs supported by the device **MUST** be returned.

+This method **MUST** have a corresponding `onAudioCodecsChanged` event to notify listeners when the available audio codecs have changed.

 Access to this method **MUST** require the `use` role of the `xrn:firebolt:capability:media-capabilities:info` capability.